 These can cover a wide variety of tasks; for example, using an InDesign Server to process files.

-To fully upload files to AEM Assets that you have created with Adobe InDesign a proxy is used.
+To fully upload files to AEM Assets that you have created with Adobe InDesign a CQ DAM Proxy is used.
 This uses a proxy worker to communicate with the Adobe InDesign Server, where scripts are run to extract metadata and generate various renditions for AEM Assets.
 The proxy worker enables the two-way communication between the InDesign Server and the AEM instance(s) in a cloud configuration.

 Adobe InDesign comes as two products: